17Amir17/Job-Interview-Preperation/README.md

 It is possible to create a question with a difficulty of 0 - 10, a malicous user created one with 42193193 difficulty resulting in a very high score.
 ### Fault and Impact
 This was possible because the backend relied on valid input from the frontend (which capped difficulty at 10) however I didn;t take to account that a user can manually send requests to create questions.
+### Discovery
+I opened administrator tools and found the manipulated question.
 ### Response and Recovery
 I added input validation to the create question endpoint so that a difficulty over 10 is not possible.
 I decided to keep the malicous users score a reminder of how easy it is to make mistakes.
 ### Leasons Learned